 In addition, it’s important to remember that there is a lot of variation in people’s personal preferences.
 This means that different people learn in different ways, and can benefit more from using different materials.
 As such, when choosing which subtitles to use, experiment and try different things, until you find the solution that works best for you.

-Finally, remember that the most important factor to consider with regards to choosing which subtitles to use is your motivation to engage in the learning process.
+Finally, remember that the most important factor to consider with regard to choosing which subtitles to use is your motivation to engage in the learning process.
 If you won’t engage with material in the target language, then you won’t be able to learn it.

 Therefore, if you find yourself not watching things because the material is too difficult, it’s better to switch to something that you’re comfortable with (e.g. native-language subtitles), as long as it means that you’re actually engaging with foreign-language material in some way.
-At the same time, however, be aware that language learning can be difficult sometimes, and that eventually you need to advance to the more complex material, even if it seems scary at first.
+At the same time, however, be aware that language learning can be difficult sometimes, and that eventually, you need to advance to the more complex material, even if it seems scary at first.

 Summary and conclusions